Frequently asked questions

 This can be caused by a lack of privilege, or an issue with the app providing the data stream.

 A “Corrupt flow” error message can appear when restoring a backup, see I can’t restore backup.

 If Automate crashed when starting a flow, try increasing the stack size in

-The Automate “running” notification must be showing because Android require it to keep a background service running, without it Automate would become very unreliable.
+A permanent notification is an Android requirement to keep a background service running, without it Automate would become very unreliable.

-it may also prevent the Toast show block from displaying “Toast” messages.
+and it may also prevent the Toast show block from displaying “toast” messages.